dumux/dumux/examples/freeflowchannel/README.md

     auto gridGeometry = std::make_shared<GridGeometry>(leafGridView);
 ```

-We now instantiate the problem, in which we define the boundary and initial conditions.
+We now instantiate the `problem`, in which we define the boundary and initial conditions.

 ```cpp
     using Problem = GetPropType<TypeTag, Properties::Problem>;
     auto problem = std::make_shared<Problem>(gridGeometry);
 ```

-We set a solution vector which consist of two parts: one part (indexed by `cellCenterIdx`)
+We set a solution vector `x` which consist of two parts: one part (indexed by `cellCenterIdx`)
 is for the pressure degrees of freedom (`dofs`) living in grid cell centers.
 Another part
 (indexed by `faceIdx`) is for degrees of freedom defining the normal velocities on grid cell faces.
 We initialize the solution vector by what was defined as the initial solution of the the problem.